Boston Fern: Plant Care and Grow Guide

 When you notice some resistance while pulling gently at the base of the fern, you will know that the roots have established themselves.

-Boston Fern Pests, Diseases, Problems, and More
+Boston Fern Pests, Diseases, and Problems

 While not particularly at risk for disease and pest infestations, Boston ferns are still susceptible to a few diseases and insects, in particular mealybugs and spider mites.